martzcodes/wut/README.md

 # README
 ## What is wut?

 `wut` is an extension that I'm hoping will overlay code coverage information and run unit tests specific to individual files.
 This will be my first VSCode extension and seems like a good opportunity to poke around a bit.
+The code is hosted on github if you want to contribute: https://github.com/entrocode/wut

 ## Config Example (Workspace settings)